ornament-orm/ornament/docs/basic/loading.md

 ## Auto-loading one-to-many relationships
 The reverse can also happen: for each `UserModel`, you want all `ItemModel`s she "owns".
-This is similar; you only need to pluralize the annotation:
+This is similar; you only need to set the field's default value to an empty array:

 ```php
 <?php